 First would be buying something already made at your local grocery or juice bar, which can be expensive.

 The second option which I like is making your own.
 Homemade juices are the freshest and nutrient dense drinks you can make.

 You control what you put in, and there are no artificial flavors.

 Slow masticating juicers are great tools to have to make your juice at the comfort of your home.

 After slogging through hours of research and data comparison, the Omega NC800 came out on top as my choice for the best masticating juicer.

 None of the other variants has the Omega’s combination of efficiency, easy or use and quality.

-If you’re looking to juice stuff like beet, carrots, strawberries and other fruits, then the SKG Wide Chute juicer is a great option.
-The 3-inch feed chute means you don’t have to chop as much.
+If you’re looking to juice stuff like beet, carrots, strawberries and other fruits, then the SKG Wide Chute juicer is an excellent option.
+The 3-inch opening means you don’t have to chop as much.

-You can put in a whole apple, and this juicer will have enough torque to squeeze out juice from it.
+You can put in a whole apple, and this cold press juicer will have enough torque to squeeze out the juice from it.